-The main Pisa attractions are the Leaning Tower and Piazza dei Miracoli.
+What to see in Pisa once you’ve visited the main attractions, the Leaning Tower and Piazza dei Miracoli.
 People often come and see little else.
 But the city has other hidden qualities, with historic churches and pastel-tinged buildings along the River Arno.

 A visit to Piazza dei Miracoli could fill up a whole day, depending on how interested you are in history and architecture.
 It’s the star of Pisa’s show, and one of the icons of Tuscany, but a walk through the city centre still has a few surprises in store.
 You won’t find any major sights, but there are plenty of splendid buildings and small tucked-away churches that deserve a closer look.